undergrad-partner-school

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 825, and the number of African American students was 2,841.
-3,986 undergraduates at this school identified as Hispanic/Latino and 899 as multirace.
+This school had 825 Asian students and 2,841 Afro-American students in 2025.
+3,986 undergrads at this school declared as Hispanic/Latino and 899 identified with more than one race.
 The school also had 49 students who identified as Native Hawaiian or other Pacific Islander, as well as 66 American Indian or Alaska Native students.
 There were also 463 students whose ethnicity is unknown.

 Cost